Best practices for reliability

 Distributed systems are complex, and a failure at one point can potentially cascade throughout the system.

-On the other hand, a task that hangs can prevent the whole job from finishing, thus incurring high costs.
-Databricks jobs support a timeout configuration to terminate jobs that take longer than expected.
+On the other hand, a hanging task can prevent the entire job from completing, resulting in high costs.
+Databricks jobs support timeout configuration to kill jobs that take longer than expected.

 For batch and streaming inference, use Databricks jobs and MLflow to deploy models as Apache Spark UDFs to leverage job scheduling, retries, autoscaling, and so on.
-See Use MLflow for model inference.
+See Deploy models for batch inference and prediction.

-Model serving provides a scalable and production-grade model real-time serving infrastructure.
+Model serving provides a scalable and production-grade infrastructure for real-time model serving.
 It processes your machine learning models using MLflow and exposes them as REST API endpoints.
 This functionality uses serverless compute, which means that the endpoints and associated compute resources are managed and run in the Databricks cloud account.

 Use managed services where possible